rsolvang/report-downtime-telegram/README.md

     chmod +x checksite.sh
     cp env-example .env

-Fill in the correct information in the .env file
+Fill in the correct information in the .env file.
+Follow the instructions below to create a Telegram bot.

 ## How to make a Telegram bot